 Ryuk

 Ryuk is a family of ransomware that originally appeared in 2018.
-According to security SaaS company Trend Micro, Ryuk is a malicious software program that is believed to be the product of an RaaS operator named Wizard Spider.
+According to security SaaS company Trend Micro, Ryuk is a malicious software program believed to be the product of a RaaS operator named Wizard Spider.[5]
 The threat group that operates the Ryuk RaaS toolkit is said to specifically target businesses, hospitals, and government institutions with their attacks.

 Experts have advised that this ransomware is derived from an older version of the Hermes ransomware, which was developed by the same gang.
-The main attack methods of this service are phishing emails that facilitate user entry into systems.
+The main attack method of this service is phishing emails that facilitate user entry into systems.

 Once the user clicks on the phishing email, the ransomware downloads additional malware elements called droppers onto the operating system.
 From there, the ransomware secures and encrypts files that lock users out of their data unless they pay a ransom to regain access.